gitolicious/openwrt-imagebuilder/README.md

   * uploads the config files from the `files` folder separataly
   * use this to test your local config before compiling it into a firmware image

 To customize the build, adapt the packages included and services enabled.
-Check the default packages by selecting your model at the [Chef Online Imagebuilder](https://chef.libremesh.org/) or [Attended Sysupgrade(asu)](https://asu.aparcar.org/) and copy the package list to `get-config.sh`.
+Check the default packages by selecting your model at the [OpenWrt Firmware Selector](https://firmware-selector.openwrt.org/) (extend _Customize installed packages and/or first boot script_, check the list of _Installed Packages_) and copy the package list to `PACKAGES` at `.vscode/make-image.sh`.

 ### Examples